 - Social media scheduler

 - Landing page creation software

 Another way to automate things is to get your software programs to talk to each other.
 For instance, if you have a business bank account with CIBC, you can use their CIBC SmartBanking for Business Platform.
-It’s a free platform that integrates your business bank accounts with QuickBooks® Online, Xero, and Ceridian Powerpay Plus together so you can see everything in one dashboard, giving you a full view of your business’s cash flow, payroll, payables and receivables and more in one place.
+It’s a free platform that integrates your business bank accounts with QuickBooks® Online, Xero, and Ceridian Powerpay Plus together so you can see everything in one dashboard, giving you a full view of your business’s cash flow, payroll, payables, and receivables and more in one place.

 3. Don’t Say Yes to Everything

 At the beginning of my business, I said yes to every opportunity.
 I felt guilty if I even thought about saying no to something because I thought that meant I was effectively saying no to money or exposure, which could hinder my business in the future.
 Although it’s good to be open to opportunities, if something is not the right fit, don’t feel bad for saying no!
-Because if you say yes to everything, you won’t leave any space to say yes to opportunities that either really excite you or pay you really well.
+Because if you say yes to everything, you won’t leave any space to say yes to opportunities that either really excites you or pay you really well.

 So whenever an opportunity comes your way, ask yourself these three questions before making a decision:

 - Does this fit with my brand and personal values?

 - Does this project excite me?

 - Does this project pay me my worth?